JetBrains/Qodana/topics/jvm.md

 <link-summary>You can analyze your Java code using the %qp% and %qp-co% linters.</link-summary>

-All %product% linters are based on IDEs designed for particular programming languages and frameworks.
+All %product% linters are based on JetBrains IDEs designed for particular programming languages and frameworks.
 To analyze Java projects, you can use the following linters:

-* %qp% and %qp-an% are based on %ide% and licensed under the Ultimate and Ultimate Plus [licenses](pricing.md),
+* The %qp% and %qp-an% linters based on %ide% and licensed under the Ultimate and Ultimate Plus [licenses](pricing.md),
-* %qp-co% and %qp-a% are based on %ide-co% and licensed under the Community license.
+* The %qp-co% and %qp-a% linters based on %ide-co% and licensed under the Community license.

-To see the list of supported features, you can navigate to the [](#jvm-feature-matrix) section.
+To see the list of supported technologies and features, you can navigate to the [](#jvm-feature-matrix) section.

 ## Before your start
 {id="jvm-before-you-start"}

-Before running %instance%, you can [configure the JDK](configure-jdk.md) for your project.
+Before running %instance%, you may need to [configure the JDK](configure-jdk.md) for your project.

 ### Qodana Cloud